schuhva/Music-Generation/doc/releases/3.01/Base_01.rst

     NT, MP 2016 8

-meteo data has **noise.** Also are the value diffrence in the 10 min mesurement interval not that big.
+meteorological data has **noise.** Also are the value difference in the 10 min measurement interval not that big.

 **w defines the sampling rate**.
-But k also defines the size of the moving avrage.
-With this method evry value is used once.
+But k also defines the size of the moving average.
+With this method every value is used once.

-As we want intervals, the diffrence is taken.
-But the intervals are first multipyed with a factor to have a suitebal range of intervals.
+As we want intervals, the difference is taken.
+But the intervals are first multiplied with a factor to have a suitable range of intervals.

 .. code:: python3